 Travel Timelines by Procedure Type

 There's no universal "wait X weeks" rule.
-The timing depends on what was done, how it was done, and how you're recovering.
+Timing depends on what was done, how it was done, and how you're recovering.

-What follows are my general recommendations.
-These assume uncomplicated recovery, no major medical comorbidities, and that you're feeling well.
-If something goes wrong during your recovery, these timelines don't apply.
+The recommendations below assume uncomplicated recovery, no major medical comorbidities, and that you're feeling well.
+If something goes wrong during recovery, these timelines don't apply.

 Minimal Downtime